Empress Xiaozhaoren

-Empress Xiaozhaoren (1653 – 18 March 1678), of the Manchu Bordered Yellow Banner Niohuru clan, was the second wife of the Kangxi Emperor.
-She was empress of China during the Qing dynasty from 1677 until her death in 1678.
+Empress Xiaozhaoren (1653 – 18 March 1678), of the Manchu Bordered Yellow Banner Niohuru clan, was the second empress consort of the Kangxi Emperor of China's Qing dynasty from 1677 until her death in 1678.

 Her father was the regent Ebilun, and she was originally an imperial concubine until her promotion to empress in 1677.

 Life

 Empress Xiaozhaoren's personal name was not recorded in history.